 After your Shire tour, head west on WA-14, about 5 miles, to Cape Horn.
 Cape Horn overlook is located on 570 Strunk Road, Washougal, Washington, about 12 miles down the road.
 This overlook was where the filming was done with Bella and Edward in the tree tops with the views of the river valley.

-To get there, go to mile post 23 and turn onto Belle Center Road.
-Drive to the stop sign, turn right onto Mt.
-Pleasant Road, go to Strunk Road, then go to the end and park.
-There is a big green gate that you can park at and walk the dirt road until you see the sign for the trail.
-If the gate is open you can drive directly to the trail.
+To get there, turn onto Belle Center Road, located between mile markers 23 &24.
+Drive approximately 1.2 miles until you reach the stop sign, then turn right onto Mt.
+Pleasant Road.
+Strunk Road forks off to the right a short ways down.
+Go to the end and park in the lot.
+On foot, pass the big green gate at the start of the dirt road and continue until you see the sign for the trail.
+Take the that down to the view point.
 The big tree that was used for filming is identified with a wooden marker.
 Take some time and enjoy the beautiful view of the Columbia River Gorge.

 Take WA-14 to I-5 north for approximately 50 miles until you come to Kalama, Washington.
 Kalama Middle/High School served as the location of Forks High School.
 The exterior of the school was used in all of the parking lot shots, including where Edward saves Bella from Tyler’s van.
 The outside walkways, gym and the scene where Edward follows Bella up into the hills were also filmed there.
 Kalama Middle/High School is located at 548 China Garden Road, Kalama, Washington.
 Call 360-673-5212 to let them know you’re coming.